Cross-platform C SDK logo

 • name: Name of the machine.
 It must be unique.

-• login::user: User with which to connect to the remote machine.
+• user: User to connect to the remote machine.

-• path: Only on drive.
-Base directory for storing artifacts.
+• path: Only in drive.
+Base directory for artifact storage.

-• workpath: Temporary directory for build and test tasks.
+• workpath: Temporary directory for compilation and testing tasks.

 • type: